 Last Updated on November 20, 2021 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-I admit to being a bit of a fanatic about perfumes and fragrances.
+So, I admit to being a bit of a fanatic about perfumes and fragrances.
 I am truly in love with them and don’t feel my outfit is complete unless I’ve added at least a body mist.
-I don’t want to wear the same fragrance every day because different fragrances are suitable for different times of day or different occasions.
+I don’t want to wear the same fragrance every day because different fragrances are suitable for different times of the day or different occasions.

 I’ve been searching for some type of tray I could use to hold my perfumes sort of as a visual reminder for me of where they *should* be placed when I’m done with them.
 I found a number of really beautiful trays but none were quite what I was looking for.
 Being the crafty girl that I am, I decided that I would try to make my own perfume tray.

 Armed with my 20% off Michael’s coupon, I headed out to shop for supplies.
 I didn’t want to spend a lot on this project and debated a number of different techniques to get the look I wanted.
-In the past I ran a successful craft site where I sold a number of my creations so I know how to do a ton of different types of crafts.
+In the past, I ran a successful craft site where I sold a number of my creations so I know how to do a ton of different types of crafts.

 The next step took me a while.
 I wanted some type of decoration on the tray without making it busy and detracting from the beauty of the perfume bottles themselves.
 I wanted a sort of antique or vintage type of look that wasn’t too busy or ornate.
-In the end I settled on a some chipboard metallic look stickers.
+In the end, I settled on some chipboard metallic look stickers.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.